murpjack/calypso-elm/kanban.md

 # kanban

 ## Not Started
-- [ ] Make auth call to CB and get back tokens

 - [ ] Make call for token and get back tokens

 - [ ] Implement localStore with refreshToken